xasdx/chai-structured-like/README.md

 ## What it does

-Asserts that two objects has the same stucture.
+Asserts that two objects has the same structure.
 The structure of objects are equal when:

 - The objects have the same number of properties
 - The properties match by name